testing-library/testing-library-docs/docs/guide-which-query.md

       With the `name` option you can filter the returned elements by their [accessible name](https://www.w3.org/TR/accname-1.1/).
 This should be your
       top preference for just about everything.
 There's not much you can't get with this (if you can't, it's possible your UI is inaccessible).
+Most often, this will be used with the `name` option like so:
+      `getByRole('button', {name: /submit/i})`
    1. `getByLabelText`: Only really good for form fields, but this is the number one method a user finds those elements, so it should be your top preference.